 # Liquidity is the biggest concern.
 Your money will be locked for 5 years.
 Also, redemption is available only once a year after 5th year.

-Conclusion:- Invest in Sovereign Gold Bond Scheme 2021 Series I if your main purpose is to accumulate physical gold after 8 years or so.
-However, if your purpose is to have an exposure to gold in your investment portfolio, then better to stay away.
+Conclusion:- Invest in Sovereign Gold Bond Scheme 2023-24 Series I if your main purpose is to accumulate physical gold after 8 years or so.
+However, if your purpose is to have exposure to gold in your investment portfolio, then better to stay away.
 As they are illiquid in nature, it is hard for you to sell while doing the rebalancing activity.
-Instead, go for highly tradable Gold ETF or Gold Funds are better options.
+Instead, go for highly tradable Gold ETFs or Gold Funds are better options.

 REMEMBER, GOLD IS AN ASSET CLASS WHICH MAY GIVE YOU RETURNS OF DEBT PRODUCT BUT VOLATILITY LIKE EQUITY MARKET-Hence, do you need this asset as an investment in your portfolio?